dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/integrating.md

 }
 ```

-To interact with the stMADA and LiquidStaking contracts we will also add the requires interfaces.
+To interact with the stMADA and LiquidStaking contracts we will also add the required interfaces.

 ```solidity
 interface ISTMADA {